If you are looking for help on how to turn chat answers into Stories, read the article Turn Answers into Stories.

 Export your Story

-Once you are satisfied with your layout and it has been approved by stakeholders, you may want to share it or schedule notifications to keep stakeholders and explorers informed.
+Once you are satisfied with your layout and stakeholders have approved it, you may want to share it or schedule notifications to keep stakeholders and explorers informed.
 Both topics are covered in related articles.-

 To learn how to share your Story and manage access permissions, see the Share Stories and Set Access Control article.